-48. How do I get from one part of the park to another using public
+48. How do I get from one part of the park to another using public transportation?

-The Tuolumne Meadows hiker bus connects Yosemite Valley to Tuolum Tioga Road.
+The Tuolumne Meadows hiker bus connects Yosemite Valley to Tuolumne Meadows and stops at various trailheads on Tioga Road.

-Yosemite Area Regional Transportation System (YARTS) provides servic Tuolumne Meadows for a fee.
-For more information visit Yosemite Pub
+Yosemite Area Regional Transportation System (YARTS) provides service between Yosemite Valley, Wawona, and Tuolumne Meadows for a fee.
+For more information visit Yosemite Public Transportation.